vinod-gw/GettingAndCleaningDataCourseProject/Codebook.md

 This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

+### Description of Defined Variables in run_analysis.R

+dataLocation is the current working directory containing the R script, the source data, and the output files

+subjectTestData is a data.frame containing 2947 observations of 1 variable, the subject
+subjectTrainData is a data.frame containing 7352 observations of 1 variable, the subject
+combinedSubjectData is a data.frame containing 10299 observations of 1 variable, the subject

+xTestData is a data.frame containing 2947 observations of 561 variables, the descriptive variable names
+xTrainData is a data.frame containing 7352 observations of 561 variables, the descriptive variable names
+combinedXData is a data.frame containing 10299 observations of 561 variables, the descriptive variable names